 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Avoid drinking alcohol while taking this drug.

-- If you have a history of cancer or tumors, talk with your doctor.
-The chance of new tumors may be raised in some patients.
+- If you have cancer or a tumor or have ever had cancer or a tumor, talk with your doctor.
+The chance of cancer or tumor growth is raised with this drug.
+The chance of new tumors may also be raised in some patients.